 You're gone.

-And uh he must have been he must have been expecting a well, you you're doing very well.
+And he must have been, he must have been expecting a well, you're doing very well, Nicholas, in this war against the Germans.

 Exactly.

-So they were they were the people who you know ran the trains and and kept the the provisions coming in and so on and so forth, and they they deliberately stopped that.
+So they were the people who ran the trains and kept the provisions coming in and so on and so forth.

-Um you know, they they made they paid these people money to go out on the streets.
+They paid these people money to go out on the streets.

-They've been already sort of agitating and starting to push this idea of like we need to have like a Western system and so on.
+They'd been already sort of agitating and starting to push this idea of like we need to have like a Western system and so on.

-And they basically ginned up like a fake riot, okay, and then faked the food shortages and spread rumors about food shortages, and and that's how that uprising in St. Petersburg happened.
+And they basically ginned up like a fake riot, okay, and then faked the food shortages and spread rumors about food shortages.

 And so he was never able to come out and say, hey guys, I never abdicated.

-So yeah, so that's what happened.
+So, yeah, so that's what happened.

-Well, no, that's not true.
+Well, that's not true.

 The factory workers in Russia made better salaries than factory workers in England and had better standards of living.

-Um that those were apartments of factory workers, of highly paid factory workers in Russia.
+Those were apartments of factory workers, of highly paid factory workers in Russia.

-Um it wasn't uncommon for factory workers to have servants.
+It wasn't uncommon for factory workers to have servants.

-Um anyway, so uh and this and and the peasants were the same way, they were extremely prosperous and they were happy with their lot.
+They were extremely prosperous and they were happy with their lot.

-Um, so okay, so if everything was so great, then what was rotten?
+So, okay, so if everything was so great, then what was rotten?

 Like, why did this amazing civilization, one of the greatest civilizations ever, right?

-On and on, just go across the board.
+Just go across the board.

-Russia was this incredible, like wonderful civilization.
+Russia was this incredible, like, wonderful civilization.

-Uh it was like, well, what was so rotten?
+It's like, well, what was so rotten?

-So they uh their newspapers were full of uh lies about the Tsar, you know, how great Europe was compared to Russia, how Russia was backwards, how Russia wasn't as good as Europe, um, how um it had all this scurrilous uh uh uh rumor,
+So their newspapers were full of lies about the Tsar, you know, how great Europe was compared to Russia, how Russia was backwards, how Russia wasn't as good as Europe, how it had all this scurrilous rumors and stories about Rasputin,

-yeah, rumors and and and stories about Rasputin, who was, you know, in I I listened to your podcast with Conrad, and you touched on the Hell Grass-Putin thing, and and Conrad was, well, I'm not sure, you know, I don't know of the story on Rasputin.
+who was, you know, I listened to your podcast with Conrad, and you touched on the Rasputin thing, and Konrad was, well, I'm not sure, you know, I don't know the story on Rasputin.

 Well, I know the story on Rasputin.

-Ras Putin was a great guy, and he was a hero.
+Rasputin was a great guy, and he was a hero.

-And there are people in, there's a large movement in Russia that thinks he should be become a saint.
+And there are people in, there's a large movement in Russia that thinks he should become a saint.

-Um and um and that is why they attacked him so, and that is why they made up these stories about him.
+And that is why they made up these stories about him.

-And we could do like a whole rabbit hole on Ras Putin and what actually happened around him.
+And we could do like a whole rabbit hole on Rasputin and what actually happened around him.

 And he was giving fantastic advice to the Tsar.

-And anyway, yeah, and then the British Embassy during the revolution was like revolution headquarters.
+And anyway, yeah, and then the British embassy during the revolution was like revolution headquarters.

-Um Tichan made this movie as a warning to Russians.
+Okay, so Tikhan made this movie as a warning to Russians.

 You're getting fed a bunch of lies from the West.

-But what was important to me was I was like, wait a minute, this is exactly what's happening in our countries.
+But what was important to me was, I was like, wait a minute, this is exactly what's happening in our countries.

 This is exactly the same thing.